nieskoit/kt/README.md

-# Official Resource Pack for "Kraina Twórców"
+# Official page for "Kraina Twórców"
-You can download here if you want lol
+idk what are u doing here